junma0414/Cloud-Solution/articles/distiller_finetune_part_II.md

 In short, while fine-tuning is a powerful process, it requires careful management.
 We need find way to ensure the benefits outweights the cost

-## How Do Distillation and Fine-Tuning Work Together?
+## How Do Distillation and Fine-Tuning Work Together

 In [Unlock the power of AI-Part I](/article/distiller_finetune_part_I), we discuss the distillation method to help student model learn from a much bigger teacher model, now the basic idea is: can we use distill to get a smaller, more efficient model while still tuning it to address specific type of tasks?